kubeshop/testkube/docs/contributing.md

-# Contribution to project
+# Contributing to Projects

-If you're new in Open-source community there is nice guide how to start contributing to projects:
+If you are new to the open source community, use this guide to start contributing to projects:
 <https://github.com/firstcontributions/first-contributions>

-Checkout [development page](development.md) for more details about how to develop and run testkube on your machine.
+Checkout the [development document](development.md) for more details about how to develop and run testkube on your machine.

-## General guidance for contributing to Testkube project
+## **General Guidance for Contributing to a Testkube Project**

-You're very welcome to help in Testkube development 🔥, there is a lot of incoming work to do :).
+Anyone is welcome and ecouraged to help in Testkube development; much opportunity for enhancement exists.

-We're trying hard to limit technical debt from the beginning so we defined simple rules when putting some code into Testkube repo.
+We would like to limit technical debt from the beginning, so we have defined simple rules when adding code into Testkube repo.

-### For golang based components
+### **For Go Programming Language (Golang) Based Components**

-- Always use gofmt
+- Always use gofmt.
-- Follow golang good practices ([proverbs](https://go-proverbs.github.io/)) in your code
+- Follow Golang good practices ([proverbs](https://go-proverbs.github.io/)) in your code.
-- Tests are your friend (we will target 80% CC in our code)
+- Testing is your friend.
+We will target 80% CC in our code.
-- Use clean names, don't brake basic design patterns and rules.
+- Use clean names and don't break basic design patterns and rules.

-### For infrastructure / Kubernetes based components
+### **For Infrastructure/Kubernetes Based Components**

-- Comment non-obvious decisions
+- Put in comments for non-obvious decisions.
-- Use current Helm/Kubernetes versions
+- Use current Helm/Kubernetes versions.

-## Building diagrams
+## **Building Diagrams**

-To build diagrams you'll need to install plantuml:
+To build diagrams, install PlantUML:

 ```sh
 brew install plantuml # on mac